Our Facilities

 Microscopy

-Recently we have also been investigating the fine detail of aneurysmal blood vessels using Scanning Electron Microscopy.
+Recently we have also been investigating the fine detail of aneurysmal blood vessels using scanning electron microscopes housed in the South Campus Instrument Center.